 The Apostle says: I appeal to you by the mercy of God to present your bodies as a living sacrifice.
 Brethren, this sacrifice follows the pattern of Christ’s sacrifice by which he gave his body as a living immolation for the life of the world.
 He really made his body a living sacrifice, because, though slain, he continues to live.
 In such a victim death receives its ransom, but the victim remains alive.
 Death itself suffers the punishment.
 This is why death for the martyrs is actually a birth, and their end a beginning.
 Their execution is the door to life, and those who were thought to have been blotted out from the earth shine brilliantly in heaven.

-One of the great debates aroused by the Protestant reformers was about the concept of priesthood.
-Though the Protestant Reformers disagreed about many things, they all rejected the idea that ordained ministers were in any special way “priests.”
+One of the great debates among Christians of the 16th century revolved about the concept of priesthood.
+Though the Protestant Reformers disagreed among themselves on many things, they all rejected the idea that ordained ministers were in any special way “priests.”
 They instead championed the doctrine that all believers are priests.
-But there is no opposition between the two ideas: the Early Church Fathers extolled the priesthood of all believers, conferred especially in the sacrament of confirmation, but also called bishops and their “presbyter” helpers “priests” in a very special way since they and they alone presided over the Eucharist, understood as the sacrifice of the New Covenant.
+But there is no essential opposition between the two ideas: the Early Church Fathers extolled the priesthood of all believers, conferred especially in the sacrament of confirmation.
+But they also called bishops and their “presbyter” helpers “priests” in a very special way since they and they alone presided over the Eucharist, understood as the sacrifice of the New Covenant.